vansteensellab/PARM/README.md

 Where you can easily see the mutagenesis matrix plus all the scanned TF motifs.

-To produce such visualization, you can run:
+To produce such a visualization, you can run:

 ```sh
 parm plot \